Outdoor Patio Dining Furniture Sets & Collections

 Materials & Budget

 The materials and cost of your patio dining set are also important factors.
-Popular choices for table and chair frames are wood, metal or plastic:
+Popular choices for table and chair frames are wicker, wood, such as teak, metal or plastic:

 - Long-lasting and weather-resistant when treated